microsoft/frameworkcontroller/doc/user-manual.md

    *You still need to specify them explicitly, as we have not supported the Framework Spec Defaulting yet.*

-2. For the definition of each CompletionType, such as Transient Failed, see [CompletionCode Convention](#CompletionCodeConvention).
+2. For the definition of each [CompletionType](../pkg/apis/frameworkcontroller/v1/types.go), such as Transient Failed, see [CompletionStatus](#CompletionStatus).

 <table>
   <tbody>